szweibel/workshops/newest_python.md

 # Chapter 7: Repeating Actions - The Power of Loops
 Imagine you have a list of 100 student records and you want to print each student's name.
 You could write 100 `print()` statements, but that would be tedious, inefficient, and impossible to maintain.
+If you needed to change the formatting, you'd have to edit 100 lines.
 A core principle of programming is "Don't Repeat Yourself" (DRY).
 The programmer's way to handle repetitive tasks is to use a **loop**.
 A loop lets you execute the same block of code over and over again, saving you from endless copying and pasting.
 It's the engine of automation.

 ## The `for` Loop: Iterating Over a Collection
 The most common and versatile loop in Python is the **`for` loop**.
 It is perfect for when you want to do something **for every single item in a collection** (like a list or a dictionary).
-You can think of it as an assembly line: each item from your collection comes down the line, and you perform the same operation on it.
+You can think of it as an assembly line: each item from your collection comes down the line, you perform the same operation on it, and then the next item comes.

-The syntax works like this:
+The syntax works like this, and it is designed to be readable, almost like an English sentence:
 ```python
 for temporary_variable in collection:
     # Do something with the temporary_variable